loopingz/webda.io/packages/codemod/README.md

 It will also update any reference of `Executor` from `webda` to `Service` from `@webda/core`

 It upgrade methods `checkCSRF` to `checkRequest`

+# Recast issue

+If you see parenthesis with destructed assignement